tajmone/purebasic-archives/syntax-highlighting/highlight/README.md

 Manual Installation
 ===================

+The PureBASIC language definition and theme are now part of the Highlight distribution since version 3.33 (2nd Nov.
+2016).
+Just download/update to the latest version of Highlight to enjoy PureBASIC syntax highlighting!

+If — for any reasons — you wish to manually install them from this repo, follow the instructions below…

 Installing PureBASIC Lang Definition
 ------------------------------------

-The PureBASIC language definition is now part of the Highlight distribution since version 3.33 (2nd Nov.
-2016).
-Just download/update to the latest version of Highlight to enjoy PureBASIC syntax highlighting!

-If — for any reasons — you wish to manually download and install the language file from this repo, follow the instructions below…

 1.  **Fetch the PB Language-Definition file**: